xdg_wm_base

 which edge or corner is being dragged

-Start an interactive resize
+start an interactive resize

 Start a user-driven, interactive resize of the surface.